***SCIENCE WEEK SUCCESS***

 Check out your child’s year group’s learning from the week below!

-Fancy a STEM challenge this half term?
+Fancy a STEM challenge?

 Can you come up with an ingenious solution to help families in Sudan overcome climate change and turn the desert green?